-During our virtual restoration ecology programs, you and your family are invited to assist with ecological research in Moro Canyon!
-As you help UC Irvine, Crystal Cove State Park, and Crystal Cove Conservancy study the best way to restore Moro Canyon, you’ll learn about concepts like plant ecology, decomposition, and how we can use science ideas to protect our wild places.
+During our virtual STEM education programs, teachers and students are invited to assist with real research in Crystal Cove State Park!
+As you help UC Irvine, Crystal Cove State Park, and Crystal Cove Conservancy monitor our underwater ecosystem or study the best way to restore Moro Canyon, you’ll learn about how we can use science ideas to protect our wild places.

 - Virtual Project Crystal Code (Middle School): How can we use technology to protect our wild spaces?
 Virtual Project Crystal Code builds on ideas from Project Crystal as participants use coding and build sensors to investigate how mulch decomposes.

-If you are a teacher and would like to incorporate Virtual Project Crystal materials into your own classroom, please fill out our survey here to let us know.
-Teacher resources are also available for Virtual Project Crystal and for Virtual Project Crystal Code!
+If you are a teacher and would like to incorporate our programs into your own classroom, please fill out our survey here to let us know.

 Family Community Science